Sub-Horizon-NTNU/ControlStationApplication/README.md

 # ControlStationApplication
-A modular application for showing and interacting with the systems of a ROV or boat.
+A application for showing and interacting with the systems of a ROV or boat.

 # Link to Github WIKI
 https://github.com/Sub-Horizon-NTNU/ControlStationApplication/wiki